kavyakolluru/2025aa05008_ML_Assignment/README.md

 ## Python Version Requirement

 **Important:** This project requires Python 3.12 or lower for Streamlit compatibility.
-Python 3.13+ is not supported because the `imghdr` module was removed from the standard library, and Streamlit currently depends on it.
-If you use Python 3.13+, you will encounter errors such as `ModuleNotFoundError: No module named 'imghdr'`.

-**To deploy or run the Streamlit app, use Python 3.12 or lower.**